 Live poker is at heart a social game, retaining an intangible human experience which can’t be replicated online.
 Who knows what the future of online poker will hold with the rise of AI and bots, but live poker isn’t going anywhere.

-Find my live poker content in the Upswing Lab.
+Find my live poker training videos in the Upswing Lab.